opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 ### Filter your data

 Filters allow you to narrow down the results of a query by specifying specific criteria.
-You can filter by field, value, or range, and the **Add filter** popup suggests the available fields and operators.
+You can filter by field, value, or range.
+The **Add filter** popup suggests the available fields and operators.

 To filter your data: